payensaSFDC/kb-exporter/README.md

 - Discovers Knowledge objects automatically (both Classic & Lightning).
 - Streams articles (> 10 k rows supported) and writes them to CSV.
 - Downloads every rich‑text image and rewrites HTML accordingly.
-- Generates a ZIP containing:
+- Generates as many archives as necessary, each ≤ --max-size-mb MiB (default 10).
+No article appears in more than one ZIP.
+- Every `package_<n>.zip` contains:
   - `/img` – all binary assets.
   - `/html` – transformed article bodies.
   - `articles.csv` – the updated CSV ready for re‑import.
-  - `package-properties.xml` – custom metadata (copied from your repo).
+  - `knowledge.properties` – properties file.
 - Progress bars, colored logging, and spinner feedback.
 - Clean, testable design: each service has a single responsibility.